zef-dev/convoworks-wp/readme.txt

 == Changelog ==

+= 0.22.10 =
+* Add support for permissions by adding alexaCustomerProfileApi
+* Replace FilesystemServiceMediaManager with WpServiceMediaManager

 = 0.22.9 =
 * Added `convoworks-simple-appointments` package
 * Added new WP capability `manage_convoworks` to Administrator and Editor roles in order to access the Convoworks Plugin with the respective roles